squidfunk/iframe-worker/README.md

 A tiny WebWorker polyfill for the `file://` protocol

 _Think [pseudo-worker][1] but using an `iframe` instead of `XMLHTTPRequest`.
-This polyfill should be mostly spec-compliant and even supports `importScripts`.
+This polyfill should be mostly spec-compliant and supports `importScripts`.
 It should pretty much be a drop-in replacement, at least for modern browsers which include a constructable `EventTarget` and `Promise`._